 Overview of Twin Bed Comfort Room

 We stayed in an interior room that featured some very unique design.
 We booked the twin bed comfort room.
 The Pulitzer did a great job at converting our twin bed into a king bed so we could be more comfortable.

 Afterward, we didn’t even notice there were two separate beds!

 Here is how the bedroom looked before it was converted to a king-sized bedroom.
 See the headset for the bed?

-Our side of the canal houses were shaped like that.
-The other side of houses is shaped like a point, so that side has beds with a pointed top.
+Our side of the canal houses was shaped like that.
+The other side of the house is shaped like a point, so that side has beds with a pointed top.
 We loved the illumination and shape of our beds.